Simple Steps to Prepare Your Home for Winter

 Clean the Gutters

 The leaves are mostly off the trees, so now’s a good time to clean out the gutters before the first real snowfall.
 This will help prevent water from building up and damaging the roof, siding, or even the foundation.
+Be sure you’re also adding extra drainage to extend the downspouts so water can drain further away from the foundation.

 Seal Any Air Leaks